Comparing actions using verbs (she runs more than you) is different from comparing qualities or things.

 Plus... plus..., moins... moins... = the more...the more..., the less...the less... (comparisons with phrases)

-Better and better, worse and worse = de mieux en mieux, de pire en pire (comparisons)
+Better and better, worse and worse = de mieux en mieux, de pire en pire (Comparisons in French)

-De plus en plus and de moins en moins = more and more and less and less (comparisons with adjectives, adverbs, verbs)
+De plus en plus / De moins en moins + [adverbe/adjectif/verbe] = more and more / less and less + [adverb/adjective/verb] (Comparisons in French)

-De plus en plus de and de moins en moins de = more and more and less and less (comparisons of nouns)
+De plus en plus de / de moins en moins de + [nom] = more and more / less and less + [nouns] (Comparisons in French)

 And for Superlative forms, see:

-Meilleur, mieux, pire / plus mauvais, plus mal = better, best, worse and worst (irregular comparatives and superlatives)
+Meilleur, mieux, pire / plus mauvais, plus mal = better, best, worse and worst in French (irregular comparatives and superlatives)